strangerstudios/pmpro-buddypress/readme.txt

 == Changelog ==

 = 1.2.4 =
+* BUG FIX: Fixed issue where the WP profile was still being restricted from users without access to BP.
 * BUG FIX: Fixed issue where the 'restrict all of BuddyPress' setting wasn't being applied correctly when levels were set to use non-member settings.

 = 1.2.3 =